jkwchui/chem-jon-hk/docs/jon/teaching/plays/managing-IA/README.md

 <iframe width=100% height=400px src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQcHrLY3-NPPQdFkMuOkW4GV90EvnbVOVxQhpnAY7BPZCBBlvmQ9yes4W6AAwBFBkR4vozuNUeLLEkE/pubhtml?widget=true&amp;headers=false"></iframe>

-(This is a fairly big spreadsheet so you may want to view it [in a new window here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQcHrLY3-NPPQdFkMuOkW4GV90EvnbVOVxQhpnAY7BPZCBBlvmQ9yes4W6AAwBFBkR4vozuNUeLLEkE/pubhtml?gid=0&single=true).)
+(This is a fairly big spreadsheet so you may want to view it [in a new window here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQcHrLY3-NPPQdFkMuOkW4GV90EvnbVOVxQhpnAY7BPZCBBlvmQ9yes4W6AAwBFBkR4vozuNUeLLEkE/pubhtml?gid=0&single=true).
+If you wish to build upon this template, you can *Make a Copy* from [this link](https://docs.google.com/spreadsheets/d/1VQwggJW4hp6dHMXliaEef1zXG3bIR--vPj-tGwVM_20/edit?usp=sharing).)

 At the beginning I make only one set of columns (for RQ1) available, with instructions that the submission will be close at a particular time.
 I don't wait; I comment on the RQ as soon as they enter it.
 This both help students get timely feedback, and for me to manage what would otherwise become a stack of 40+ RQ to comment on (thrice!).